MyRaspberry/PICO_W_PID/README.md

 now develop code directly on the board

+BUT: can not edit settings.toml on the board! ( reboot failure might happen )

+that file only edit on the PC and copy it to the board

--6- good project code backup to you PC
+-6- good project code backup to your PC

 _______________________________